0phoff/pgpd/_sources/notes/01-start.rst.txt

 Custom
 ~~~~~~
-Additionally to the PyGEOS functionality, we added some extra methods to be able to transform the coordinates of the geometries more easilly.
+Additionally to the Shapely functionality, we added some extra methods to be able to transform the coordinates of the geometries more easilly.

-The :func:`~pgpd.GeosSeriesAccessor.affine`, :func:`~pgpd.GeosSeriesAccessor.rotate`, :func:`~pgpd.GeosSeriesAccessor.scale`, :func:`~pgpd.GeosSeriesAccessor.skew` and :func:`~pgpd.GeosSeriesAccessor.translate` functions allow to perform a single affine transformation to all the coordinates of your geometries.
+The :func:`~pgpd.GeosSeriesAccessor.affine`, :func:`~pgpd.GeosSeriesAccessor.rotate`, :func:`~pgpd.GeosSeriesAccessor.scale`, :func:`~pgpd.GeosSeriesAccessor.skew` and :func:`~pgpd.GeosSeriesAccessor.translate`
+functions allow to perform a single affine transformation to all the coordinates of your geometries.

 .. code-block:: python